andrewgdotcom/spelling/spelling-examples.md

     To grùnt and swet ùnder a wëary lïfe,
     Bùt that the dred of sòmþing after deþ,
     The undiscòvered cùntry, from hoos bórn
-    Nó traveler returns, pùzzles the will,
+    No traveler returns, pùzzles the will,
     And mäkes ùs ráther bear thóze ills wë hav,
-    Than flÿ to òthers that wë nó not of.
+    Than flÿ to òthers that wë no not of.
     Thùs consjense dòs mäke cowards of ùs aul,
     And thùs the nätiv hue of rezolútjon
     Is sicklyd oer, wiþ the päle cast of þaut,